Robin DR.400 private aircraft crashes into Loire river, three passengers presumed dead

 Shortly after the incident, a search-and-rescue was started.

-At around 18:30 (UTC +2), debris was reported in the water and one of the three bodies were recovered.
+At around 18:30 (UTC +2), debris was reported in the water and one of the three bodies was recovered.

 A firefighter squad is still looking for the two other occupants, which are presumed dead.